 While heading to the beach first thing in the morning might not be what you normally do, we highly recommend it!
 Myrtos Beach is huge, but there is no shade to be found.

 Even in the late morning when we went the sun was already blazing hot.
 If you’re heading to Myrtos Beach in the afternoon be sure to bring an umbrella or tent for shade.
-Late afternoon can also be a nice time to be here when the sun starts setting and the crowds are fewer.
+Late afternoon can also be a nice time to be here when the sun starts setting and the crowds leave.

 We combined our Myrtos Beach trip with a visit to Assos and its historic castle.
 Be sure not to miss out on this colorful village on your trip to Kefalonia!

-2. Myrtos Beach Parking Spots
+2. Myrtos Beach Parking

 3. Pack a Lunch and Lots of Water

-When we visited in early June there was nowhere to buy any food or water at Myrtos Beach in Greece.
+When we visited in early June there was nowhere to buy any food or water at Myrtos Beach Greece.
 This means if you don’t have what you need, you’ll have to jump back in your car and make the trip up to the mountain to the closest village.

 Bringing our own lunch and cold drinks that we picked up from the bakery was so clutch!

-4. Wear Water Shoes to Myrtos Beach
+4. Water Shoes For Myrtos Beach Kefalonia

 If you’ve never been to Greece before, you should know that many of the most beautiful beaches are rocky with no sand.
 The large rocks made it slightly difficult to get in and out of the water.

-One thing that is very common all over Europe is water shoes.
-They are really inexpensive if you order them online before your trip.
 You can also find them up on the main road at the mini-markets or other places around Kefalonia.
 They will make a huge difference at Myrtos Beach and other swimming spots around the island.

 We were also surprised (and slightly jealous) of everyone who brought floaties to relax on the water!
 Next time we will definitely get some inflatable toys for our visit.

-5. Stop at the Viewpoints Above Myrtos Beach Kefalonia
+5. Myrtos Beach Kefalonia Viewpoints

 While we loved every moment that we spent at Myrtos Beach, seeing the breathtaking views from above is a must.
 There are two official lookouts at viewpoint 1 and viewpoint 2.